EnCiv/civil-pursuit/README.md

 This works great when you open a terminal in a project directory, for example when you are using visual studio code.
 But do what it takes to make sure that you are running bash in your terminal.

 ### Getting the corresponding version of Node

-We are reserecting this project from the past.
+We are resurrecting this project from the past.
 At this point it needs Node version v16.20.1, but we will be moving toward a more current version as we work on this.

-[Node Version Switcher](https://github.com/jasongin/nvs) is recommended to make easially switch between versions of node.
+[Node Version Switcher](https://github.com/jasongin/nvs) is recommended to make easily switch between versions of node.
 And if you have that installed, you can use this to get the right version.
 You could also add this to the .bashrc file in the civil-pursuit directory after it gets created.

 ```bash